Rohit8y/bunq-hackathon-agents-6.0/README.md

 Use the .env file to safely store your key:

 env
-Copy
-Edit
 BUNQ_API_KEY=your_api_key_here
-🧪 Test Data
-You can use:

-Real transactions from your Bunq account (if available)

-Synthetic transactions generated automatically inside the app

-Or edit the included CSV file:

-bash
-Copy
-Edit
-data/transactions.csv
 🏆 Leaderboard Logic
-Users are ranked by their Offset / Spend Ratio.
+Users are ranked by their Offset Amount / Spend Ratio.
-The current user (John Peter Clarkson ⭐) is highlighted in light orange for visibility:
+The current user is highlighted in light orange for visibility:

-User	Spent (€)	Offset (€)	Ratio
-John Peter Clarkson ⭐	820.50	60.00	0.073
-Clara	612.10	48.00	0.078
-Alice	700.20	50.00	0.071

 The higher the ratio, the better you're doing for the planet 🌎